-The reader will note the frequent use of edre/dare on E and F in preference to double echo beats, as in Colin Campbell's score.
-Further points of interest include the pointing of such echo beats as are used, and the timing of the opening phrase, where the initial A is a semi-quaver, and the E/A gesture acts as a kind of anacrusis leading on to an expressed C, the tonal importance of which is increasingly emphasised in the later variations from the Taorluath duinte singling onwards.
+pipes | drums We note the frequent use of edre/dare on E and F in preference to double echo beats, visible also in Colin Campbell's score.
+Further points of interest include the pointing of such echo beats as are used, and the timing of the opening phrase of the ground, where the initial A is a semi-quaver, and the E/A gesture acts as a kind of anacrusis leading on to an expressed C, the tonal importance of which is increasingly emphasised in the later variations from the Taorluath duinte singling onwards.
+There is a slight problem in what MacDonald describes as the 'trebling' of Variation 1: 'Craigillachy', var.one trebling, line1, Donald MacDonald, Ancient Martial Music, (pp.61-7)